Avi-Sarker318/inventory-serviceAPI/README.md

   service,
   entities,
   DTO,
+  config,
+  response,
-  and repository.
+  and repository
-  Early Setup Global Exception Handler and Api Formatting(not fully implemented or tested yet).
+  Setup GlobalHandleException which is implemented and tested Setup a simple CorsConfig that is implemented but not tested Setup a simple RateLimiter that is implemented and tested Added a Repository where user can look for low quantity based on the threshold that was inserted as a parameter.

 Features: